MikeHook/mikehook.github.io/source/_posts/2015-08-16-re-architecting-a-platform.markdown

 published: false
 ---

-Intro - explain the problem and goals for the re architecting
+Intro - explain the problem and goals for the re architecture

 ##High level plan##